Skip to content

 Hair clippings, skin cells, and styling products can build up between your blades, forcing the motor to work harder and causing the blades to go dull.
 Get into the rhythm of brushing off your blades after every client and giving them a more thorough clean at the end of each day.
 Using a blade wash or disinfectant spray not only keeps things hygienic but also removes any gunk that could cause rust or impede movement.
 A consistent cleaning routine is essential for any professional sets & combos you rely on daily.

-Store Your Clippers Properly
+Where to Store Your Clippers Safely

 How you store your clippers is just as important as how you clean them.
 Tossing them into a drawer can misalign or chip the delicate teeth on your blades.
 To protect them, store your clippers in a dedicated case or on a stand where they won’t get knocked around.
 Always make sure they are completely dry before putting them away to prevent rust from forming.
 Proper storage protects the precision and quality of tools from your favorite featured brands and ensures they’re always ready for your next client.

-Common Mistakes to Avoid When Changing Blades
+Common Mistakes When You Change Clipper Blades

 Changing your clipper blades seems straightforward, but a few common missteps can lead to a bad haircut, a noisy tool, or even damage to your clippers.
 Getting the installation right is key, but knowing what not to do is just as important for keeping your equipment in top shape.
 By avoiding these simple errors, you can ensure your clippers perform perfectly from the first cut to the last.
 Let's walk through the most frequent mistakes so you can sidestep them and get back to delivering flawless fades.

-Over-Tightening Screws
+Problem: Over-Tightening the Screws

 It’s tempting to tighten the blade screws as much as possible to make sure they’re secure, but this can cause more harm than good.
 Over-tightening can misalign the cutting blade with the guide blade, leading to uneven cuts, pulled hair, and an annoyingly loud clipper.
 It can also strip the screw threads over time, making future blade changes a real headache.
 Instead, tighten the screws just until they are snug.
 This allows you to make tiny adjustments for perfect alignment.
 Once you’ve confirmed the blades are set correctly, you can give them a final, gentle turn to secure them without applying excessive force.